HTTPS (secure) connection

 If your website has a page where a secure connection is used, all scripts and elements on that page must be attached using a secure connection as well.
 Otherwise, the green lock will become grey and users will see a warning:

-Cookie Script supports secure connection, which means all your secured pages will remain fully secured and will show a green lock without warnings (unless you have some other unsecured content).
+Cookie Script supports a secure connection, which means all your secured pages will remain fully secured and will show a green lock without warnings (unless you have some other unsecured content).

 Update: Cookie-Script cookie compliance solution automatically detects if the current website is HTTPS or not and includes a proper script.
 This feature is available in all plans.